nCine/nCine-site/download-develop.md

 - Added support for [Google ANGLE](http://angleproject.org) libraries on Windows
 - Sorting of render commands is now stable
   - If two commands have the same material sorting key then a secondary key based on node creation time is used
+- All kind of hashmap and hashset containers can now correctly use `const char *` as key type

 ### Fixes